-We estimate that the net proceeds from the issuance of the notes will be approximately US\$197.1 million (after deducting the initial purchasers' discounts and commissions and the payment of estimated offering expenses).
-We intend to use the net proceeds from this offering for general corporate purposes (including the refinancing of short-term debt) and to pay fees and expenses incurred in connection with this offering
+We estimate that the net proceeds from the issuance of the notes will be approximately US\$440.2 million (after deducting the initial purchasers' discounts and commissions and the payment of estimated offering expenses).
+We intend to use the net proceeds from this offering for general corporate purposes.